pascalwerz/legotool/README.md

 - the *GAME\*.SAVEGAMEDATA* and *DLC\*.SAVEGAMEDATA* inside the *SLOT\** folders.
 These files do not hold everything about a saved game but hold most progress information.
 - for Lego Worlds, CONTENT/S[1-4]-SYSGLOBAL/2500304796/QL/AUTOSAVE.GAMESAVE can be dumped but not modified.

-This tool exists because most LEGO games store saved games in similar way, heavily relying on FNV hashs (see *About Lego's FNV hash.md*)
+This tool exists because most recent LEGO games store saved games in a similar way, heavily relying on FNV hashs (see *About Lego's FNV hash.md*)